Should You Repair or Replace Your Roof? How to Decide

 Most roof problems do not need a full replacement.
 A repair is usually the sensible choice when the damage is isolated and the rest of the roof is in reasonable condition.

-A single area of damage.
 If one section of your roof has suffered storm damage, a slipped tile, or a failed flashing, the rest of the structure may be perfectly sound.
 Fixing the affected area is straightforward and cost-effective.
 There is no reason to disturb a roof that is otherwise doing its job.

-A younger roof.
 A roof that is less than 15 or 20 years old, and has been reasonably maintained, still has plenty of life in it.
 Repairing damage on a roof in that bracket is almost always the right call.
 Replacing it early would be wasteful.

-A localised leak.
 Many leaks trace back to a single point: a failed lead flashing around a chimney, a cracked tile, or a blocked and overflowing gutter.
 Once the source is found and fixed, the leak stops.
-Our
+Our roof repair services cover exactly this kind of targeted work, and in most cases one visit is all it takes.

-Minor wear on a flat roof.
 Small splits or blistering on a flat roof, caught early, can often be repaired without replacing the whole membrane.
 The key word is early.
 Left too long, minor wear becomes a much bigger job.

 When Replacement Makes More Sense